shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Or perhaps the person in front of you walked through the door and didn't bother to hold the door open for you.
 Bad manners.

-When was the last time you offered to help someone in need, perhaps someone has dropped something, did you pick it up or offer help them?
+When was the last time you offered to help someone in need, perhaps someone has dropped something, did you pick it up or offer to help them?
-When did you last help someone who was obviously lost?
 Even if you don't speak their language offering to help is better than just leaving them to struggle.
 Bad manners.